paramientos/openwrt-hotspot-management/README.md

 ## OpenWrt Hostpot/Logging/Qos Management Bash Service

-With OpenWrt management bash service, you can direct the data you collect on the device to the relevant endpoints.
-With the data collection mechanism built into the device, you will be able to perform the following operations without any hassle:
+With the OpenWrt Management Service, you can collect the data on the device and send it to the endpoint that you specified.

 - Hotspot management
 - Speed limitation with Qos Control
-- Who entered which sites with URL logging
+- Who visited which websites with URL logging
-- Download / Upload information (on both device and user basis) (Watching Bandwith)
+- Download/Upload information (both device and user) (Watching Bandwidth)
 - Device uptime information (heartbeat)
 - SSID information
-- It takes the Dhcp log information and sends the relevant endpointe data (you can sign it there if you wish).
+- Dhcp log information (you can sign it there if you wish).
-- Signing with SSL will be activated in the next version.
+- Signing DHCP log files will be in the next version

 **Working logic :**
 All main files are located at /usr/montefi folder.